cs-uob/COMSM0085/exercises/part1/src/db1/setup.md

 To log in to a database, you normally need a user account and an authentication factor (such as a password, or a private key).
 However, in the latest Alpine version, mysql user accounts are linked to system user accounts.
 Try out the following:

   - As `vagrant`, log in to the database with `mysql`.
 You should see the mysql prompt.
 Try `SHOW DATABASES;` including the semicolon at the end, and press ENTER.
 You should see two databases including a default one called `test`.
 Exit again with `exit` or Control+D.
   - Try `sudo mysql` then `SHOW DATABASES;` again.
 You should now see more databases, including one called `mysql`.
+Next type `SELECT Host,User from mysql.user;`.
 Then log out again.

+If you see three or four lines of result from the above which are _all_ prefaced with 'localhost' in the Host column, then you don't need to execute the script mentioned below (though the rest of this section is still worth reading to understand more about mysql database security), and indeed trying to execute the script will result in an error message (because you attempt to remove something that doesn't exist).

 The mysql command line tool tries to log you in to the database using the same user account as your current system one - it uses a system call to get the id and name of the user calling it - so when you run it as the system root user (with sudo), then you also get logged in to the database as the database root user, which is why you can see more databases.
 The `mysql` database contains tables with database configuration including user accounts and other settings.